 4. Plot.
 Usually, the plot appears as the scale and complexity of the game increases.
 Casual games often don’t need it.
 But if you have a large project, this should be given special attention.

 5. Monetization.
 The game is made not only to entertain the players, but also to make a profit.
-Big projects for PC are purchased by players for money, so they often do not need additional monetization options.
+Big projects for PC are purchased by players for money, so they often do not need additional game monetization options.
 And mobile or online games are usually monetized through either in-app purchases or ads.

 All the information collected allows forming a general concept of the future game – it is already beginning to take shape and acquire certain features.
 If everything is accepted, then the game designers start creating the game design document.
 It streamlines every detail of the game and adds new ones, from the opening screen and gameplay features to the final notification and UX/UI design elements.
 This is an official document that is approved by customers and is a key guideline for the further work of all teams.